How can colleges align AI learning tools with WCAG compliance?

 Author Arpita Utham

-How can colleges align AI learning tools with WCAG Compliance?
+How can colleges align AI learning tools with WCAG compliance?

 Key takeaways:

-Educators must differentiate between tools that provide essential access (like transcription) and those that replace student critical thinking to avoid unfair technology bans.
+• Distinguish between assistive and agentic AI: Educators must differentiate between tools that provide essential access (like transcription) and those that replace student critical thinking to avoid unfair technology bans.

-With WCAG deadlines approaching, institutions should focus energy on auditing active course materials and clearing out inaccessible archived data.
+• Prioritize content-first compliance: With WCAG deadlines approaching, institutions should focus energy on auditing active course materials and clearing out inaccessible archived data.

-True accessibility means giving students the choice of which tools they want to use, while ensuring AI transcription does not compromise with the privacy of personal classroom discussions.
+• Protect student autonomy and privacy: True accessibility means giving students the choice of which tools they want to use, while ensuring AI transcription does not compromise with the privacy of personal classroom discussions.

 Artificial Intelligence is currently reshaping higher education, presenting both a frontier of opportunity and a complex web of compliance challenges.